SimplyE Terms of Service

 A. THE SOFTWARE IS BEING PROVIDED BY NYPL FREE OF CHARGE.
 ACCORDINGLY, YOU AGREE THAT NYPL AND ITS SUPPLIERS SHALL HAVE NO LIABILITY ARISING FROM OR RELATED TO YOUR ACCESS TO AND/OR USE OF THE SOFTWARE AND/OR CONTENT (OR NYPL'S SUSPENSION OR TERMINATION OF SUCH ACCESS AND/OR USE).
 REGARDLESS OF WHETHER ANY REMEDY SET FORTH HEREIN FAILS OF ITS ESSENTIAL PURPOSE OR OTHERWISE, AND EXCEPT FOR BODILY INJURY, IN NO EVENT SHALL NYPL OR ITS OFFICERS, TRUSTEES, AGENTS, EMPLOYEES, OR ITS SUPPLIERS BE LIABLE TO YOU OR TO ANY THIRD PARTY UNDER ANY TORT, CONTRACT, NEGLIGENCE, STRICT LIABILITY OR OTHER LEGAL OR EQUITABLE THEORY FOR ANY LOST PROFITS, LOST OR CORRUPTED DATA, COMPUTER FAILURE OR MALFUNCTION, INTERRUPTION OF BUSINESS, OR OTHER SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES OF ANY KIND ARISING OUT OF THE USE OR INABILITY TO USE THE SOFTWARE AND/OR CONTENT, EVEN IF NYPL OR ITS SUPPLIERS HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGES AND WHETHER OR NOT SUCH LOSS OR DAMAGES ARE FORESEEABLE.
 NYPL’S MAXIMUM AGGREGATE LIABILITY, OR THAT OF ITS SUPPLIERS, ARISING IN CONNECTION WITH THESE TERMS SHALL NOT, IN ANY EVENT, EXCEED ANY AMOUNTS RECEIVED UNDER THESE TERMS.

-A. You agree to indemnify, defend, and hold harmless NYPL and its officers, trustees, employees, agents, and its suppliers from any claim or demand, including reasonable attorneys' fees, made by any third party arising from or in any way related to (i) your use or access of (or inability to use or access) the Software and/or Content;, (ii) your violation of any third party right, including without limitation any copyright, property or privacy right; and/or (iii) violation of these Terms.
-NYPL shall provide you with written notice of any such claim or demand.
+A. You agree to indemnify, defend, and hold harmless NYPL and its officers, trustees, employees, agents, and its suppliers from any claim or demand, including reasonable attorneys' fees, made by any third party arising from or in any way related to (i) your use or access of (or inability to use or access) the Software and/or Content; (ii) your violation of any third party right, including without limitation any copyright, property or privacy right; and/or (iii) your violation of these Terms.
+You shall provide NYPL with written notice of any such claim or demand.
 NYPL and its suppliers reserve the right to assume the exclusive defense and control of any matter subject to indemnification by you, which shall not excuse your indemnity obligations.
-In the event of any settlement of an action, you agree to obtain NYPL's prior written consent to the settlement and, as the case may be, the prior written consent of its suppliers (which consent shall not be unreasonably withheld or delayed, or cause any delay or harm in the settlement discussion).

 X. Digital Millennium Copyright Act